blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

 for **M**\ ulti-level **R**\ egression, a modeling technique which allows "partial-pooling" of the data.
-This means that the estimation of the turnout probability in each group is built partially from the data in that group and partially from the data in the categories which are shared.
-For example, the turnout probability for young, female, college-educated, non-White voters in MI is fit partially from just those voters, partially from all young, female, college-educated, non-White, voters in the entire country, and partially from all voters in MI.
+This means that the estimation of the turnout probability in each group is built partially from the data in that group and partially from the data in the shared categories.
+For example, the turnout probability for young, female, college-educated, Black voters in MI is fit partially from just those voters, partially from all young, female, college-educated, Black voters in the entire country, and partially from all voters in MI.
 Models can be constructed various ways to allow different sorts of partial-pooling.
-In addition, the **MR** technique and tools we use (namely, `Hamiltonian Monte Carlo <https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo>`_ via `Stan <https://mc-stan.org/about/>`_) allow the data itself determine how much partial-pooling leads to the best estimation.
+The **MR** technique and tools we use (namely, `Hamiltonian Monte Carlo <https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo>`_ via `Stan <https://mc-stan.org/about/>`_) allow the data itself to determine how much partial-pooling leads to the best estimation.

-Once we have estimations for every group in every state, we turn them into meaningful turnout numbers via post-stratification: multiplying the estimated probabilities by the actual number of people in each group, and adding these up to figure out how many people are likely to vote.
+Once we have estimates for every group in every state, we turn them into turnout numbers via post-stratification: multiplying the estimated probabilities by the actual number of people in each group, and adding these up to figure out how many people are likely to vote.